Frequently Asked Questions

 Q. What are alpacas and a llama doing with all these cats?

-A. They live with Tango Katz in the NorthWest Territories, and lobbied to form a camellid chorus.
+A. They lived with Tango Katz in the NorthWest Territories, and lobbied to form a camellid chorus.
 We finally agreed to audition them, and agreed their humming created a wonderful background to the cats.
-There are photos of Brinks (one of five alpacas), and the llama who guards them (Pumpkin) on the Society FAN page.
+Some of them have photos on the Society FAN page.

 Q. Why aren't all the Society members in costume?